Micaela Connery

 Connery is proudest of the role The Kelsey plays in shifting the narrative of what disability-forward housing looks like.
 The Kelsey is spearheading a movement for equity co-led by people with disabilities—voices that should have been at the forefront a long time ago.
 Connery envisions a world where inclusive housing is the norm and people with disabilities have true options for community-based living.
 She believes The Kelsey’s work will show that everyone is better served by design choices that include disabled people.

 Prior to founding The Kelsey, Connery published leading research as a fellow at the Joint Center for Housing Studies at Harvard University.
 Her findings identified what became the core elements of The Kelsey’s design and programming principles.
-Before that, she served for 12 years as CEO of Unified Theater, a nonprofit organization she founded at age 15 to foster inclusion and leadership among disabled and nondisabled students through the art
+Before that, she served for 12 years as CEO of Unified Theater, a nonprofit organization she founded at age 15 to foster inclusion and leadership among disabled and nondisabled students through the arts.

 A passionate expert source on the importance of providing infrastructure and resources that allow people with disabilities to live full, independent lives with access to community and culture, Connery can talk in detail about the current landscape of disability housing, how we got here, and legislative actions needed to catalyze growth.
 She can also speak to barriers to building accessible housing in cities and how to overcome them, illustrate how economic trends like the ongoing affordable housing crisis disproportionately impact people with disabilities, and describe the design principles that developers, designers, architects, and engineers can adopt to build better homes for everyone.